 Why Choose Hi-Tech Termite Control?

 When you find termites in your home, you’re dealing with a major problem.
 Termites devour home material, and once they’ve permeated your walls, they can cause further damage.
 Gone undetected or unattended, termites can completely destroy a home by consuming load-bearing support structure throughout the house.
 That’s why termite treatment is so important.
-We provide a variety of termite treatment options here at Hi-Tech Termite Control, including our non-invasive microwave treatments.
+We provide a variety of termite treatment options here at Hi-Tech Termite Control of Southern California, including our non-invasive microwave treatments.
 With this innovative new alternative treatment, we can treat termites at the source.
 You won’t have to move your family out of the home for days on end for a fumigation.
-You can learn more about our microwave termite treatments here!
+You can learn more about our microwave termite treatments!
 If your home has fallen victim to a termite infestation, don’t hesitate to give us a call!
 We’re here to help you to reclaim your home as your castle!